Louisville mayoral candidate outraged by suspect's release

 “Our criminal justice system is clearly broken.
 It is nearly impossible to believe that someone can attempt murder on Monday and walk out of jail on Wednesday," Greenberg said in a statement.
 “If someone is struggling with a mental illness and is in custody, they should be evaluated and treated in custody.
 We must work together to fix this system.”

-A group called the Louisville Community Bail Fund paid the $100,000 cash bond on Wednesday afternoon, according to media reports.
+A group called the Louisville Community Bail Fund paid the $100,000 cash bond on Wednesday afternoon.
 Under the terms of home incarceration, Brown has been fitted with a GPS ankle monitor and is confined to his home.

 People are also reading…